||Contact | A-Z Health Index | Events & Meetings|

 A: No, however, adolescents are encouraged to involve their parents.
 Q: Can I get a pregnancy test at the Health Department?

 A: Family planning services are offered on a sliding scale.
 A client's percentage to pay is based on income.
-However, you will not be denied services be denied services because of your inability to pay.
-For Clients 19 and over financial assistance is available through SoonerPlan.
+However, you will not be denied services because of your inability to pay.
+For clients 19 and over financial assistance is available through SoonerPlan.
 SoonerPlan is a program made available through the Oklahoma Health Care Authority that will cover family planning services.
 To apply for this program please bring Photo ID and your birth certificate.

 Copyright © State of Oklahoma